Nearly every Amazon device is on sale for Prime Day

+Welcome to day two of Prime Day.
+Amazon's immense shopping event began on Monday July 15 and the deals are still rolling until midnight of July 16.

-We're not even halfway through Prime Day: It started early in the morning hours of Monday, July 15 and it runs straight through all day and night of Tuesday, July 16.
-But one thing's for sure: If you wanted to buy an Amazon device -- a Kindle, a Fire TV streamer, an Echo speaker, a Blink security camera, a Fire tablet or pretty much anything else the megaretailer makes -- it's pretty much all on sale.
+And there's one thing you can be sure of on Amazon's big day: If you want to buy an Amazon device -- a Kindle, a Fire TV streamer, an Echo speaker, a Blink security camera, a Fire tablet or pretty much anything else the megaretailer makes -- it's pretty much all on sale.
 So if you're an Alexa household, this is a great time to buy.

 Remember, too, that if you already own an Alexa-capable device, you can already start asking "What are my deals?"